 - Upon failure to produce a certified PCR test result, the traveller will be directed to a testing facility at the port of entry.

-- A staff member from NHLS will conduct an antigen test immediately.
+- A staff member from NHLS will conduct an antigen test, sometimes referred to as a rapid test, immediately.

 - Travellers must be prepared to pay for the antigen test out of pocket (approximately ZAR 150-170) and can claim the fees from their health insurance service provider (pending the relevant insurance agreement).